Application Doctoral Degree

 Please create an applicant account in CampusNet.
 As soon as you start an application, it will receive an application number to which you can refer in case of any queries.

-Step 2: Submitting your application
+Step 2: Digital application portfolio

 - summary of the planned work of a maximum of 15 lines;